schizyfos/Goal/README.md

 # Goal

-Creating an AI learning model, outlined in the references bellow
+Creating a comunity for the development of AI learning model, outlined in the references bellow.

 # References